flucoma/flucoma-docs/doc/DataSet.rst

    :arg overwrite: A flag to allow overwrite points with the same identifier.

    Merge sourceDataSet in the current DataSet.
-It will update the value of points with the same identifier if overwrite is set to 1. ​To add columns instead, see the 'transformJoin' method of FluidDataSetQuery.
+It will replace the value of points with the same identifier if overwrite is set to 1. ​To add columns instead, see the 'transformJoin' method of FluidDataSetQuery.

 :message kNearest: